dallinbjohnson/ScorpionJS/docs/api/events.md

 | `update` | `updated` | The updated item |
 | `patch` | `patched` | The patched item |
 | `remove` | `removed` | The removed item |

+Events are emitted both at the service level and globally on the app instance with the service path as a prefix:

 ## Custom Events